Theodor Kroyer

 Theodor Kroyer (9 September 1873 – 12 January 1945) was a German musicologist.

 Life

 Kroyer was born in Munich.
-After he won his Abitur in 1893 at the Wilhelmsgymnasium (Munich) he studied at the University of Munich and at the Akademie für Tonkunst in Munich.
+After his Abitur in 1893 at the Wilhelmsgymnasium (Munich) he studied at the University of Munich and the Akademie der Tonkunst in Munich.
 He received his doctorate in 1897 and habilitated in 1902 at the University of Munich, where he taught from 1907 as a non-permanent associate professor.